DanielSmith1239/HQTriviaMaster/README.md

 # HQTriviaMaster

-> If you have not entered a referral code in HQ Trivia, I would appreciate it if you could enter mine, **ds1239**.

 ## Setup
 1. Install Pods.
 2. Get a google api key, open the SiteEncoding file, and replace the apiKey variable with your api key.